Caitlin Ryan (Degrassi): Development

 Mistysyn's history with the Degrassi franchise predates Degrassi Junior High.
 She was taking dance lessons when she received a flyer advertising auditions for The Kids Of Degrassi Street.
 Unaware of what to wear to the audition, Mistysyn auditioned in shorts and a tank top; she believed that this helped her in the process because the producers "were looking for kids just being kids".
 In that series, Mistysyn played a character named Lisa Canard.

-When production began on Junior High in 1986, creator Linda Schuyler asked she and several other cast members of the series whether they wanted to reprise their roles for the new series or portray a new character; Mistysyn recalled that she and the other cast members except one opted for new characters.
+When production began on Junior High in 1986, creator Linda Schuyler asked her and several other cast members of the series whether they wanted to reprise their roles for the new series or portray a new character; Mistysyn recalled that she and the other cast members except one opted for new characters.
 Writer Yan Moore created the character specifically for Mistysyn.
 The character was initially named Amanda, but was renamed Caitlin after a family member of writer and publicist Kathryn Ellis.